 Check out these ice breakers that really work!

 “Asking ‘do you understand?’ is the wrong question when you’re teaching 7th grade.
 They will always ‘yes’ you to death.
 Instead, after you have explained what to do, ask five people to tell you what they’re supposed to do.
 After that’s over, if someone still asks a question, get one of the students to answer the question to the whole class.” —Kym M.

-4. Don’t Assume that they Remember (or Heard) the Directions
+8. Don’t assume that they remember (or heard) the directions

 “After I give directions, I ask, ‘what are your questions?’
 Then, wait time…make them uncomfortable for a minute or two, until someone asks a question…then the questions will flow and you’ll get to see what you need to clarify.” —William W.

 Middle school brains are changing every day.
 After infancy, this is the time when kids’ brains are growing and reshaping the most.
 Know what’s happening in your students’ minds by reading books like Age of Opportunity by Laurence Steinberg.
-As Lessons from the Middle writes, “so many times I have found myself thinking, “Why did he do that?
+As one teacher says, “So many times, I have found myself thinking, “Why did he do that?
 Why would she take that risk?
 Didn’t he consider what would happen based on that choice?”
 Well, now you’ll know.

 “I use the camping chairs and my kids love them.” —Martha C.